whatwedo/TableBundle/docs/README.md

 # Getting Started

-This documentation provides a basic overview of the possibilities of the whatwedoTableBundle.
+This documentation provides a basic overview of the possibilities of the araiseTableBundle.

 ## Requirements